 This is truly a sad state of affairs.
 A fake or inaccurate online physician review can mislead the general public about the abilities of healthcare professionals!
-In another post, I will share suggestions on how to best use these reviews.
+In another post, I share suggestions on how to best use these reviews.

 Recently a physician attended a conference, and it was suggested that she search for herself online.
 Just for fun, she did it and was shocked by what she found.
 Check out her saga as she describes the horror of finding fake online reviews and the difficulty with getting them removed.
 There are countless other physicians with the same story.